praveenjuge/Mark/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The things that you'll need to install the software and how to install them

 ```
 Give examples